 Use the Tasmanian Government Directory to find staff contact details

-A full list of women members of the Tasmanian Parliament and their terms may be viewed here.
+A list of women members of the Tasmanian Parliament and their terms.

 The Commonwealth Franchise Act passed, enabling all women (with the exception of Aboriginal women in some States) who were British subjects, 21 years and older, to vote for the Federal Parliament and to stand for Parliament. |

 Women eligible to vote for House of Assembly (universal) with limited suffrage for Legislative Council.
 The franchise for Legislative Council for owners of freehold of 10 pounds annual value or leasehold of 30 pounds was extended to women. |

 Compulsory enrolment introduced

 |1913||Alicia O'Shea Patterson - first woman to stand for election to Commonwealth Parliament in Tasmania |

 Women who had served as nurses in the First World War eligible to vote in Legislative Council elections |

 Women eligible to stand for the Tasmanian House of Assembly |

 |1929||Irene Longman born in Tasmania, became the first woman to both to stand for and be elected to the Queensland Parliament |